-Whether you are teaching a fully online class--either synchronously or asynchronously--a hybrid class or a HyFlex class, online instruction has to be accompanied by human interaction.
+Whether you are teaching a fully online class—synchronously and/or asynchronously—a hybrid class or a HyFlex class, online instruction has to be accompanied by human interaction.
 Primarily, this interaction has to be between the instructor and the students and mostly initiated by the instructor.

 These mandates are spelled out in federal and state regulations.

 Definition of Distance Education (34 C.F.R. §600.2.)

 - Education that uses one or more of the technologies listed in paragraphs 2(a) through (d) to deliver instruction to students who are separated from the instructor(s) and to support regular and substantive interaction between the students and the instructor(s), either synchronously or asynchronously.

 - The technologies may include:

 - the internet;

 - one-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices;